abhijithda/JnaanBot/README.md

-# JnaanBot
+# EventNotifyBot

-A telegram app bot whose data could be customized by specifying different URL containing data.json.
+A telegram app bot which allows one to send event notifications based on either the solar or the lunar calender.
+The event data could be customized by specifying different CALENDER URLs containing data in json format.
+It is also a chat bot, which allows providing answers to custom commands, and along with providing options to view even further details of answers through menu/list option.
+The menu/list or answers are based on the data already provided through data.json URL.

 ## Setup Bot